NRSG 100. Introduction to Nursing. 1 Credit.

 NRSG 135.
 Nursing Pharmacology.
 3 Credits.

 This course is an introduction to safe, clinical drug therapy and administration.
 Content areas include groups of therapeutic drugs, prototypes of drug groups, commonly prescribed drugs, drug interactions and use of nursing judgement in prescribed drug therapy regimens.
-Students examine drug therapy using evidence based pratice and clinical decision making.
+Students examine drug therapy using evidence based practice and clinical decision making.
 Prerequisite: Admission to Nursing Program.
-Formerly NURS 140.

 NRSG 138.
 Gerontology for Nursing.
 2 Credits.

-This course addresses current issues relevant to the nursing care of the agian populcation.
-Economic, social and ethical issues and expected age related condictions affecting the aging populcation are explored. theclinical component provides the opportunity for the student to utilize evidence based principles when providing patient centered care.
-Prerequistie: Admission to Nursing Program.
-Course Fee: $15.00 Formerly NURS 132.
+This course addresses current issues relevant to the nursing care of the aging population.
+Economic, social and ethical issues and expected age related conditions affecting the aging population are explored.
+The clinical component provides the opportunity for the student to utilize evidence based principles when providing patient centered care.
+Prerequisite: Admission to Nursing Program.

 NRSG 139.
 Gerontology for Nursing Clncl.
 0 Credits.